Electric road: Wireless ERS effects on roads

-A study published in 2017 found increased formation of reflective cracks for roads with in-road inductive coils.
-As part of the French government 2023-2027 study of electric roads, in-road inductive charging infrastructure was found to cause excessive strain for road surfaces using standard road materials.
-The study recommends using more robust materials, which reduced strains to a satisfactory level.
-The study found increased risk of thermal damage to the road due to the induction coils exceeding temperatures of 100 C. All tests showed risk of debonding between the inductive coils casing and the asphalt concrete.
-INDOT has tested in 2024 a DWPT installation with special polymer-concrete previously used for bridges.
+The French government study of electric roads, which began in 2023, included structural performance tests.
+In-road inductive charging infrastructure was found to cause excessive strain for road surfaces using standard road materials.
+The study recommended using more robust materials, which were shown to reduce strains to a satisfactory level.
+The study found increased risk of thermal damage to the road due to the induction coils exceeding temperatures of 100 C. The 2023 tests showed risk of debonding between the inductive coils casing and the top layer of the road. ÉTS and Université Laval studied the structural performance of in-pavement inductive coils in 2025, similarly finding evidence of debonding.
+The wireless ERS trial in France along a kilometer on the A10 autoroute used asphalt reinforced with woven fiberglass to meet the road's mechanical requirements and limit premature occurrence of reflective cracks.